-The SOH is a measure of the battery’s overall health and provides information about its operating circumstances.
+The SOH measures the battery’s overall health and provides information about its operating circumstances.
 Battery lifespan and maintenance schedules can be predicted using this data.

 Another key aspect of cell monitoring is diagnostics.
 The battery management system for EV uses UDS-based diagnostics software to identify and submit fault codes and diagnostic information.
-These data points can be used to resolve the problem or to activate a safety mechanism based on ISO 26262 (Road vehicle safety certification).
+These data points can resolve the problem or activate a safety mechanism based on ISO 26262 (Road vehicle safety certification).

 The optimization of battery power is a direct result of cell monitoring.
 The EV battery management system’s job is to keep the SOC and SOH parameters within the prescribed levels, while the cell monitoring functionality decides them.
 The EV battery management system decides how much current can be permitted in the individual cells when the battery is charging.

 When the EV is operational, it starts discharging.
-The car battery management system integrated with the vehicle communicates with the motor controller of the vehicle and checks for the solution and makes sure that the voltage level doesn’t slump.
+The car battery management system integrated with the vehicle communicates with the vehicle’s motor controller, checks for the solution, and ensures that the voltage level doesn’t slump.